alanb-2/pyyaml-config/README.md

     ```

 5. Click on `Ok` to complete the configuration and close the pane to return to the `Settings` pane.
-6. In the `Settings` pane, click on `Ok` to close the pane and finish configuring the IDE interpreter.
+6. In the `Settings` pane, click on `Apply` followed by `Ok` to finish configuring the IDE interpreter and close the pane.

 ### Repository configuration